zt-iot/rabbit/proverif_local_facts.md

 Local facts may also occur alongside otherwise supported channel/file facts, comparisons, and access checks.
-Apply the same sequential guard machinery and preservation conditions to the whole guard.
+Apply the same sequential guard machinery and atomicity assumption to the whole guard.
 Existing independent restrictions on those forms remain; atomicity alone is not a reason to reject the mixture.

 The motivating fragment from `examples/issue20.rab` therefore translates to: